serac/cas-microstrategy-java/README.md

 That produces the file target/cas-microstrategy-java-$VERSION.jar in the current directory.

 ## Configuration
+A prerequisite is to determine what attributes are needed from the CAS assertion, and to ensure that they are released to the Microstrategy application during the CAS ticket validation step.
+The following configuration steps explain how to map assertion attributes onto HTTP request headers and then how to make those request headers available to Microstrategy.

 Add the following servlet filter definition to the Microstrategy web.xml file:

     <filter>